Sambhavsingh619/customer-support-process-optimization/README.md

 - Implement a structured first-response approach where agents acknowledge all incoming tickets quickly to reduce First Response Time (FRT), followed by resolving tickets based on priority
 - Introduce performance monitoring and incentive-based mechanisms to improve agent efficiency and reduce overall resolution time

+## 📁 Project Files

+- customer_support_data.xlsx – Dataset used for analysis and KPI calculation